Perspective | Times are tough for lovers of vintage cameras. One was just pulled from a plane.

 One of the cameras David had that day was a Rolleiflex, a German make known as a twin-lens reflex camera.
 It’s a black metal box a bit squatter than a loaf of Velveeta.
 It has a viewfinder that pops up like a jack-in-the-box.
 It has knurled wheels and dials.
 Turn a wheel and its two lenses move back and forth.

 “If you laid it down on your lap and were fiddling with the controls, I can see somebody might say you’re setting a timer to go off any minute,” David said.
-“But all anybody had to do is say, ‘Excuse me sir, what is that?’
+“But all anybody had to do is say, ‘Excuse me, sir, what is that?’
 Trust me, if this guy was a camera enthusiast, he would love somebody to ask him what it was.”

 All collectors are bores, just waiting to wax poetic on their particular obsession.
 I can say that because I am one.
 I have a bookcase — well, three — full of old cameras.
 Not a day goes by when I don’t find myself online looking at photos of more old cameras, wondering how much better my life would be if I had an Alpa-Reflex or a Hasselblad.